JaniGovanni/advanced_RAG/README.md

    - Orchestrates the RAG process from query to answer generation

 8. **test**: Contains test suites for evaluating the RAG system's performance.
-   - Includes end-to-end tests for the RAG pipeline (primarily to test general functionality)
    - Evaluates answer relevance and correctness based on anthropics RAG evaluation dataset

 9. **late_chunking**: Implements advanced document chunking for improved embeddings.
-   - Generates embeddings for entire documents using jina Ai's long context embedding model
+   - Generates embeddings for entire documents using Jina AI's long context embedding model
    - Enhances embedding quality by considering full document context
-   - For more information about the implementation and results see: coobooks/cookbook_late_chunking.ipynb
+   - For more information about the implementation and results see: cookbooks/cookbook_late_chunking.ipynb
+   - Currently not integrated in the main program, because it doesn't provide good results

+10. **api_setup**: Manages the API setup for backend operations.
+    - Provides endpoints for document processing and retrieval
+    - Handles API requests and responses for the RAG system

+11. **source_handling**: Manages file paths and source-related operations.
+    - Retrieves file paths from IDs
+    - Manages source metadata

+12. **utils_chat**: Contains utility functions for chat operations.
+    - Provides helper functions for chat configuration and management

 The system is designed to be modular and configurable, allowing for easy experimentation with different RAG techniques, language models, and document processing methods.
 The evaluation framework helps in assessing the system's performance and identifying areas for improvement.